idea-statica/iom-examples/rcs/rcs-column.md

 ## Reinforced cross-sections

-After defining the concrete cross-section the reinforcement is set into this one.
+After defining the concrete cross-section, reinforcement is set into this one.
 The reinforced section is defined in this way and referenced the concrete cross-section.

 ```csharp
 A list of all reinforced cross-sections in project.